| Previous | Next |

 This collection contains publications by the Office of Student Transitions.

-Collection contains correspondence, publications, and reports related to the administration and operation of the Office of Global Affairs.
+This collection contains correspondence, brochures and flyers, publications, and annual reports related to the administration and operation of the Office of Global Affairs.

 Papers (1941-1962) consisting of correspondence, field orders, clippings, maps, photos, and miscellaneous.